Leaning On More Than Task Manipulation

-The above manipulations will likely induce pressure, anxiety, and/or fatigue, which are key performance inhibitors (KPI’s) that shape their emergent behavior.
-Again, it is worth mentioning the interacting constraints give rise to the movement solution that emerges, and it is wise to lean on more than task manipulation to guide learners toward more functional movement solutions.
+The above manipulations will likely induce pressure, anxiety, and/or fatigue, which are key performance inhibitors (KPIs) that shape their emergent behavior.
+Again, it is worth mentioning that interacting constraints give rise to the movement solution that emerges, and it is wise to lean on more than task manipulation to guide learners toward more functional movement solutions.
 As players become more attuned by going through the process of solving contextual movement problems, their skills adapt over time.
 In closing, from a constraints-based perspective, motor learning can be viewed as searching for, discovering, and exploring more functional performance solutions that are individually relevant, known as skill adaptation.

 Tyler Yearby, M.Ed. | Co-Founder & Co-Director of Education, Emergence

 Keith Davids, PhD | Professor of Motor Learning, Sheffield Hallam University